antmd/MailPluginManager/README.markdown

 * *Would be nice*
 * Change the MailBundle class to cache the list of mail plugins so that there is no need to rehit for update info.
 * Setup actions to watch changes of files to note when Plugins become active, disabled, domain change.
-* *Maybe*
-* Parse company Name from the Get Info string of info.plist

 #### Manager Interface

 * *Would be nice*
 * Add support for different domains in installation and uninstall.
 * Add an Update All Plugins button to Manager window when relevant.
-* *Maybe*
-* Handle install path with a full URL.

 #### Tool

 * *Would be nice*
 * Build out Launch Agent scheduling for boot-time validation and plugin scheduling.
 * Add an Update All Plugins button to Multi Plugin window when relevant.
-* During the boot validation process, we need to be able to skip items the user has previously seen and dismissed.

 #### launchd values of interest (for boot time agent setup)